-Their collection of printed material and working papers constitutes an important basis for understanding the wide variety of causes with which they were associated – from Ruth's work with women and children in Brunswick during WWII, and Maurie's in the Clerk's Union, to the pioneering work they did from the 1960's onwards in relation to public participation in urban planning, building neighbourhood communities and creating a sustainable future.
+Their collection of printed material and working papers constitutes an important basis for understanding the wide variety of causes with which they were associated – from Ruth's work with women and children in Brunswick during World War II, and Maurie's in the Clerk's Union, to the pioneering work they did from the 1960s onwards in relation to public participation in urban planning, building neighbourhood communities and creating a sustainable future.

 Hugely influential was their pioneering work A Plan for Melbourne: Part I (1969), Part II (1970), and Part III (1972).

 In recognition of the Crows' lifetime of achievement, the City of Melbourne unveiled a memorial plaque in the Australian Native Gardens, Royal Park on 16 September 2000.
 The inscription reads:

 "Commemorating the lives and work of Ruth and Maurie Crow.
 Activists in social and environmental planning.
 They inspired, guided and encouraged our communities in seeking to make a better world."

 The Ruth and Maurie Crow collection contains:

 - working papers

 The Crow collection has been extended by many donations and unique material from the Victoria University Library.